gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+2.3.9
+- Fixed bug from last two releases that caused problems with updating threat skills

+v.
 2.3.8
 - Fixed bug from 2.3.7 that caused all threats to have 3 wounds
 - Fixed bug from 2.3.7 that caused effects (such as armor) to not be applied